Auditions & Submissions

 I just auditioned for you.
 When will I hear back?

 It depends on a lot of factors.
 Our goal is to cast shows at least three months in advance of first rehearsal, though we may not always achieve it.
 After a general season audition, we’ll bring people in at various times for individual show callbacks.
 After a show-specific audition or callback, we may cast the piece right away, or may still be looking to see other actors, depending on what we still need.
 Casting is a puzzle.
 We need to balance our AEA/Non-AEA ratio, locals vs. out-of-town actors, and 100 other factors to get just the right group of people to help us tell powerful stories.
-Once final casting decisions have been made, we’ll put a post up on this page.
+We thank you for your patience.

 I’m an out of town actor who is visiting St. Petersburg.
 I’d love to audition – is that possible?